-- Large gatherings and high numbers within a confined space are likely to increase the risk of infection. - Small group sessions will reduce the infection risk (up to 6 people during RTP Level 3). - Once in Level 2, we are allowing the ability for a full squad training to take place (including coaches and support staff) although we are recommending a staggered approach to increasing numbers on court. - Outdoor training is likely to reduce the infection risk due to the reduction in the virus' ability to travel in that environment aerosol spread.
+- Large gatherings and high numbers within a confined space are likely to increase the risk of infection. - Small group sessions will reduce the infection risk (up to 6 people during RTP Level 3). - In Level 2, we are allowing the ability for a full squad training to take place (including coaches and support staff) therefore there is a maximum of 30 people court although we are recommending a staggered approach to increasing numbers.. - Outdoor training is likely to reduce the infection risk due to the reduction in the virus' ability to travel in that environment aerosol spread.